 A: Dogs that are not spayed or neutered typically display behaviors such as excessive mounting that can lead to fights.
 The pack can also become extremely uneasy around unneutered males in particular, causing them to be less tolerant of persistent aggressive behavior.
-That being the case, we insist that our guests are spayed/neutered once they are old enough (usually around 6 months but can vary by breed and size), other than very rare cases such as canine police officers or senior pets.
-It is extremely unlikely that other exceptions will be made for dogs over 12 months of age.
+That being the case, we insist that our guests are spayed/neutered once they are old enough (usually between 6 and 8 months, with the cutoff for each dog determined on a case by case basis).
+Absolutely no exceptions will be made for dogs over 12 months of age.
 Female dogs who are approaching maturity, showing signs of heat, or have been through a heat cycle must be spayed before entering or re-entering group play.

 WHILE MY PET IS VISITING…